Paleontology Visits

 Applying to Visit

-Applications to visit the collection must be made in writing at least six weeks in advance of the visit; please do not make travel arrangements to New York City until we have approved your collections visit.
+Applications to visit the collection must be made in writing at least six weeks in advance of the visit; please do not make travel arrangements to New York City until your collections visit has been fully approved.
 Every attempt will be made to accommodate your preferred visit dates but those dates are subject to staff availability.
-First-time visitors should make their request via a letter with an institutional letterhead.
-In addition, students should provide a letter of reference from their graduate or undergraduate advisor, also on institutional letterhead.
+First-time visitors should make their request via a letter with an institutional letterhead, and in addition, students should also provide a letter of reference from their graduate or undergraduate advisor, also on institutional letterhead.

 Molding and Casting Specimens During a Visit